MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 Discussion
 ----------

-By defining the total usefull total energy consumed by the reconstruciton as
+By defining the total useful energy consumed by the reconstruction as

 .. math ::